Starting today, I am re-posting a series here on my blog: Six Days of Africa Photo Safari Tips.

 B) you want to wear good hiking boots.

-Dressing in "lion hungry" pink and wearing sneakers, through which a thorn can easily penetrate, is not the way to go.
-See the shot above that I took on a foot safari in South Africa directly above.
-Ouch!
+Dressing in "lion hungry" pink and wearing sneakers, through which a thorn can easily penetrate, is not the way to go – as illustrted in the photo above.

 Here are my camera gear recommendations for a foot safari.